mariorodeghiero/reactjs-comments-app/README.md

 # ReactJS Comments App

-A simple comment system, built with ReactJS, integrated with Firebase, using Atenticação and a real-time database.
-Based on the knowledge acquired in the course of the [Devpleno].
+A simple comment system, built with ReactJS, integrated with Firebase, using authentication and real-time database, based on the DevReactJS [Devpleno] course.

 ### Prerequisites